 Some people claim that drinking cold water can help promote weight loss.
-Although some studies suggest that drinking more water can help the body burn slightly more calories, there appears to be little difference between drinking cold and room temperature water.
+Although some

 People may find drinking warm or hot water soothing, especially in colder months, while cool water can be more refreshing in warmer weather.
 Drinking warm water may temporarily improve circulation by causing the arteries and veins to expand.

 Research suggests that the temperature of the water that people drink can affect levels of sweating and rehydration.
 For example, a United States Army study from 1989 found that drinking warm water (40°C) rather than cool water (15°C) may cause people to drink less, which can lead to dehydration.

 The researchers reported that participants who consumed water at this temperature drank more water voluntarily and sweated less than when they drank water at other temperatures.